tomwhartung/jmws_accoutrements/doc/devops/https-ssl/README.md

 ## File Name Examples

-We follow this apache config file naming standard, using `artsyvisions.com` , `groja.com` , `seeourminds.com` , and `tomh.info` as examples:
+Following this apache config file naming standard, here are some examples of the apache config file names, using `artsyvisions.com` , `groja.com` , `seeourminds.com` , and `tomh.info` as examples:
 ```
 010-artsyvisions.com.conf
 012-artsyvisions.com-redirect.conf